blitvin/fsm4java/README.md

 *AspectEnabledStateMachine* has method *setAspects* setting code for appropriate points, after the object passed to the state machine, appropriate methods are called at following points of transition:

-* *startTransition* at beginning of transition
+* *onTransitionStart* at beginning of transition
-* *nullTransition* if transition is null one i.e. current state's transit function returns null
+* *onNullTransition* if transition is null one i.e. current state's transit function returns null
-* *otherStateBecomesCurrent* is called before  'otherStateBecomesCurrent' callback of current state's
+* *onControlLeavesState* is called before  'onStateIsNoLongerCurrent' callback of current state's
-* *stateBecomesCurrent* is called before 'stateBecomesCurrent' callback of target state
+* *onControlEntersState* is called before 'onStateBecomesCurrent' callback of target state
-* *endTransition* is called before transition processing ends ( it is not called if the transition is null transition)
+* *onTransitionFinish* is called before transition processing ends ( it is not called if the transition is null transition)

-All methods except for nullTransition and endTransition return boolean.
+All methods except for onNullTransition and onTransitionFinish return boolean.
 If those return false processing of the transition halted.

 ## Thread safe state machines: SynchronizedStateMachine and ConcurrentStateMachine